+The SSA between India and Brazil once in force by early 2018 will also be the first such agreement between the BRICS countries," it said.
 The Indian delegation was led by K Nagaraj Naidu, Joint Secretary (Economic Diplomacy) of the External Affairs Ministry and the Brazilian delegation was led by Benedito A Brunca, Secretary (Social Security Policies), Ministry of Finance, Government of Brazil.